2021: Crypto Philanthropy By The Numbers

 - Inspire millions, from crypto users to NFT artists to blockchain companies, to join together in an effort to make generosity one of the main pillars of crypto culture.

 By taking The Crypto Giving Pledge, crypto donors are making a financial commitment to supporting organizations that aim to make a positive social impact.
 They are also helping to build and sustain the fastest-growing philanthropic community in the world.

 At the end of 2021, more than 120 individuals and companies signed up for the Crypto Giving Pledge.
-Members include Mike Novogratz, Tony Hawk, Meltem Demiors, Ryan Selkis, FTX, Ray Youssef, Tegan Kline and many more.
+Members include Mike Novogratz, Tony Hawk, Meltem Demiors, Ryan Selkis, Ray Youssef, Tegan Kline and many more.

 2022 Crypto Philanthropy Outlook